Skip to main content

 • Periods covered by landlord termination options the lessee is reasonably certain to not permit

-"Reasonably certain" is a high threshold — significantly higher than "more likely than not."
+"Reasonably certain" is a high threshold, significantly higher than "more likely than not."
 In practice, include renewal periods only when economic incentives make non-renewal unlikely (major leasehold improvements with value tied to remaining term, no comparable alternative space, below-market rent).

 The CAM implication: Including a renewal option in the lease term extends the payment stream, increases the ROU asset and lease liability, and also extends the period over which you'd estimate variable CAM.
-But since CAM is variable, it doesn't flow through the liability calculation — the lease term determination only affects the fixed rent stream.
+But since CAM is variable, it doesn't flow through the liability calculation.
+The lease term determination only affects the fixed rent stream.

 Incremental Borrowing Rate Methodology

 ASC 842 prefers the rate implicit in the lease (the lessor's implicit rate).
-For CRE leases, this rate is almost never determinable from the tenant's perspective — you'd need to know the lessor's unguaranteed residual value assumption.
+For CRE leases, this rate is almost never determinable from the tenant's perspective.
+You'd need to know the lessor's unguaranteed residual value assumption.
 Use the IBR.

 IBR build-up approach: